bubi-luka/mod_customfields/README.md

 - final release, nothing new
 ---
 ## Change Log
+### 0.4.*
+- module displays the list of available custom fields in the backend

 ### 0.3.*
 - module has a backend editor field, where users can enter the code to display in the frontend,
 - module can find the shortcode for the fields,